helloardanish/environment-management-web-app/Run-App.md

 Please note docker latest(recommended) or version which support compose v2 must be installed in the system before following below steps:

-Step 1: Clone the repo in your local machine.
+Step 1: Clone the repo in your local machine (you can only download the compose.yaml as well as it is the only file which will be used to run the web-app on local/server).

 Step 2: Open terminal and go to path where it is cloned.